 IRTs should include at least one participant from the original PDP WG who can provide insight into the original reasoning behind consensus policy recommendations.

 The GNSO Council is expected to designate a GNSO Council liaison to each IRT to ensure a direct link to the GNSO Council if/when needed.

+IRTs are should be open to all interested parties, but may not necessarily be representative of the ICANN community, as actual participation may depend on interest and relevance of the topic under discussion.

 IRT Role